Ethannloo/Portfolio-Optimization/README.md

-### Currently Working on implementing Markowitz portfolio optimization on mag 7 stocks using yfinanance.
+### Currently Working on implementing Markowitz portfolio optimization on Mag 7 stocks using yfinance and working out how to implement machine learning.